-СОМ CORBA The purpose of COM is to expedite The purpose of CORBA is to allow collaboration and information independent components of a sharing among applications using distributed system to be shared the same desktop, by allowing a among a wide variety of possibly user to manipulate visual elements unrelated applications and objects on the screen. in that distributed system.
+СОМ CORBA The purpose of COM is to expedite The purpose of CORBA is to allow collaboration and information independent components of a sharing among applications using distributed system to be shared the same desktop, by allowing a user among a wide variety of possibly to manipulate visual elements on the unrelated applications and objects in screen. that distributed system.